 There is one cluster of Lawsons that can trace their family line back to one William Lawson know to many of us as “The Scottish Rebel”.
-They have an excellent website where you can find many of the descendants of the William located at Lawson Family Heritage Program (LFHP).
+They have an excellent website where you can find many of the descendants of the William located at Our Lawson Family Heritage.
 However, one of the members, Nancy Lawson, who has done research on William Lawson has obtained enough documentation to conclude that their William is not the William Lawson that was “Transported” as a prisoner on the ship Gildart, 5 August, 1747.
 They now refer to their William as “William Lawson from Montrose, Scotland.”
-You can review a copy of her excellent research titled “Finding Our True William.”
+You can review a copy of Nancy’s excellent research titled “Finding Our True William.”

 Falling River Lawsons

 We have another cluster of Lawsons that lived in the Lunenburg/Bedford Counties, VA area and they are referred to as the Falling River Lawsons.
 This seems to be the largest group of Lawsons that we have in the Lawson DNA Project and they trace their line back to a William Lawson also.